How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 Type 2 – Tee-junction Welding

 A tee joint forms when one piece of metal is perpendicular to another, leading to the formation of a T shape.
 Considering the structure, it is made when a pipe is welded onto a base plate.
-However, you must ensure that there is effective penetration into the roof of the weld metal.
+However, you must ensure that there is effective penetration into the root of the weld metal.

 Type 3 – Edge-joint Welding